Qustodio Review: Quick Expert Summary

 There’s a search function that helps you find specific apps to set rules or block them.
 Qustodio also has separate tabs for all apps, blocked apps, allowed apps, and apps that have time limits applied to them, so it’s very easy to find what you’re looking for.

-Unfortunately, Qustodio can’t monitor your child’s text message and posts on popular social media apps like Instagram, TikTok, and Twitter.
-Bark can do this, although it will only send you alerts when it detects problematic content — so it won’t let you view all of your child’s messages and posts.
+Unfortunately, Qustodio can’t monitor your child’s chats and posts on popular social media apps like Instagram, TikTok, and Twitter.
+Bark sends alerts for problematic content but doesn’t allow full access to your child’s messages and posts.

-Overall, Qustodio provides a really good app blocking feature — it’s very convenient to use and it’s able to detect and block apps that are popular with kids and teens (even on iOS), but it can’t monitor text messages on social media apps.
+Overall, Qustodio provides a really good app blocking feature — it’s very convenient to use and it’s able to detect and block apps that are popular with kids and teens (even on iOS), but it can’t monitor chats and posts on social media apps.

 YouTube Monitoring — Track & Limit What Your Kid’s Watching